Oreo-maker Mondelez faces Nordic backlash over Russia business

 Coop Norge, Norway's second biggest food retailer, said on Saturday that it would seek advice from the Norwegian government before making any decisions.

-Mondelez in a statement said it would seek to meet with relevant government ministries to explain its position, adding that it did not sell Russian-made products in Norway.

-Official policy should be based on formal sanctions introduced by Western and other nations, and any guidelines should be based on objective criteria that treat companies equally, the U.S.-based group added.
+Chicago-based Mondelez in a statement said it did not sell Russian-made products in Norway and that official guidelines should be based on objective criteria that treat companies equally.

 Mondelez said it maintained "limited" activity in Russia while halting investment and advertising, and had condemned the war.